minio/disco/README.md

 Disco
 =====
-Disco discovery service for MinIO.
+Disco is a service discovery for MinIO.

 The motivation is that some stateful services have the need for a static IP address to discover peers it's peers, Kubernetes offers this functionality however `kube-dns` has a large delay in announcing the new Pods, therefore we propose this layer to act immediately upon the creation of the desired pod.